 Chainsaw Not Cutting Straight Due to Unevenly Sharpened Teeth

-If the sharpening of the teeth was done by a beginner, it is worth making sure after the job is done that it is done correctly.
-Some sawyers rely on the simple rule that the file needs to be sharpened in the same amount for each tooth.
-However, this is not a correct assumption, because chain teeth do not wear evenly.
+However, this is not a correct assumption, because chain do not wear evenly.
 As a result, sharpening each tooth restores its sharpness, but not the evenness of its wear.
-When the saw starts cutting crooked, you need to check all the teeth on the chainsaw for sharpening and even wear.
+If you see your chainsaw cut crooked, you need to check all the teeth on the chainsaw for sharpness and even wear.

 This is interesting!
-If there is uneven wear on the chain teeth, you need to resort to restoring them.
-You can only check the uniformity of the sharpening by visual inspection.
+If there is uneven wear on the chain, you need to resort to restoring them.
+You can only check the if the chain is properly sharpened by visual inspection.

-To avoid uneven wear of the chain, the teeth should be sharpened in a timely manner, i.e. every 15-20 hours of operation, a file should be sharpened.
+To avoid uneven wear of the chain and uneven cuts, you should sharpen the teeth in a timely manner, i.e. every 15-20 hours of operation, a file should be sharpened.
 Once every 2-3 months (depending on how often the tool is used), sharpen with a special sharpening machine.

-If you are not sure that you are sharpening the chain teeth correctly, it is worth entrusting this work to a professional.
+If you are not sure that you are sharpening the chain correctly, it is worth entrusting this work to a professional.
 Although it is a costly affair, it is much more effective.
-If you want to learn how to properly sharpen a chainsaw chain, this material describes detailed instructions for beginners.

 This is interesting!
 It is worth paying attention to one very important nuance – if during sawing with a chainsaw a metal object, a stone or soil got under the cutting headset, it will lead to accelerated wear of the teeth.
-It is after such a nuance that there is often such a consequence as crooked sawing of the chainsaw.
+It is after such a nuance that there is often such a consequence as the chainsaw not being able to cut straight.

 If the Wrong Saw Headset Is Selected